chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 Use these to style the network

-* Use continuous mapping for "size" and "fill color"
+* Use continuous mapping for "size" and "fill color".
+Note that size can only be changed if height and width are locked as properties.
 * Use "degree" for size
 * Use "betweenness centrality" for color
  * Try creating a mapping where small=blue, large=red (continuous mapping)